[]

 (Showing Draft Content)

-Wijmo components for Vue allow you to use Wijmo controls in Vue templates markup.
-A Wijmo Vue component is a wrapper for the Wijmo control it represents.
-Component creates a Wijmo control behind the scenes, and provides a reference to the control instance via the control property.
-Component allows you to bind to the control properties and events declaratively in the Vue template markup.
+Wijmo components for Vue allow you to use Wijmo controls within Vue templates markup.
+Each Wijmo Vue component acts as a wrapper for its corresponding Wijmo control.
+It automatically creates the Wijmo control instance behind the scenes which is accessible through the control property.
+Additionally, these components allow declarative binding to control properties and events directly within the Vue template markup.

 npm install @mescius/wijmo.vue2.all